conan-io/docs/reference/commands/report/diff.rst

 .. autocommand::
     :command: conan report diff -h

-The ``conan report diff`` command get the differences between two recipes also comparing their sources.
+The ``conan report diff`` command gets the differences between two recipes, also comparing their sources.
 This functionality allows you to compare either two versions of the same recipe or two entirely different recipes.
 Each recipe (old and new) can be identified in one of two ways: by providing both the path to its ``conanfile.py`` and its reference, or by specifying just the reference.